hidem1129-oss/Modular-Factory-System/Use_cases/Amazon-style_Sorting_Demo/README.md

 | ④ | [マイクロサーボ9g SG90](https://akizukidenshi.com/catalog/g/g108761/)       | Small position-controlled actuator | Sorting-gate actuator | Compact, inexpensive, and easy to replace |
 | ⑤ | [ユニバーサルアームセット](https://www.tamiya.com/japan/products/70143/index.html) | General-purpose structural arms for educational construction | Supports and positions the sorting-gate servos, webcam, and other mechanism components | Regular mounting holes allow components to be positioned and rearranged without manufacturing a dedicated frame |
 | ⑥ | [C270 HDウェブカメラ](https://www.logicool.co.jp/ja-jp/shop/p/hd-webcam-c270n) | General-purpose USB webcam | Captures workpiece images for visible-color classification | Readily available USB camera that can be mounted above the conveyor and accessed directly from the Raspberry Pi 5 |

+Three SG90 servos are used as sorting-gate actuators.
+The numbered arrow indicates one representative installation.

+The arrow indicates one representative universal-arm member used in the support structure.

 This record describes the demonstrated implementation.